newrelic/docs-website/src/data-dictionary/events/MobileHandledException/timestamp.md

   - MobileHandledException
 ---

 Epoch timestamp of the handled exception.
-This timestamp represents the time New Relic created the event if the occurrence timestamp of the exception is older than than two days or some other unexpected time.
+This exception timestamp represents the time New Relic created the event, if it's older than two days or some other unexpected time.